Luteolin O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 5,7,3',4'-tetrahydroxyflavone (luteolin), whereas its two products are S-adenosylhomocysteine and 5,7,4'-trihydroxy-3'-methoxyflavone.
+This is a methylation reaction in which the flavone, luteolin, is converted to chrysoeriol.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

+Luteolin O-methyltransferase can also act on flavanols and converts quercetin to isorhamnetin:

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:5,7,3',4'-tetrahydroxyflavone 3'-O-methyltransferase.
 Other names in common use include o-dihydric phenol methyltransferase, luteolin methyltransferase, luteolin 3'-O-methyltransferase, o-diphenol m-O-methyltransferase, o-dihydric phenol meta-O-methyltransferase, and S-adenosylmethionine:flavone/flavonol 3'-O-methyltransferase.
-This enzyme participates in flavonoid biosynthesis.
+This enzyme participates in flavonoid biosynthesis and reacts with flavones in the 3' position, preferring those with a second hydroxy group adjacent in the 4' position.